BuuyaXD/discordbot-ben2/README.md

 ## Prefix Commands
 - '<meme:' Allows you to view various memes
+- '<pets:' Allows you to view various pets
 - '<help :' This commands just shows you what commands bot have
 - '<Ping :' Brings up the latency of the bot